serra-vp/PHP-ToyProblems-and-Activity-submissions/README.md

 # Instruction

-Fork this repository and submit a link of your `submission` branch to Google Classroom.
+Fork this repository add your solution inside `index.php` and submit a link of your `submission` branch to Google Classroom.